Guatemala City: Piping pseudokarst

 In February 2007, a very large, deep circular hole with vertical walls opened in northeastern Guatemala City (14°39′2″N 90°29′25″W), killing five people.
 This sinkhole, which is classified by geologists as either a "piping feature" or "piping pseudokarst", was 100 m deep, and apparently was created by fluid from a sewer eroding the loose volcanic ash, limestone, and other pyroclastic deposits that underlie Guatemala City.
 As a result, one thousand people were evacuated from the area.
-This piping feature has since been mitigated by City Hall by providing proper maintenance to the sewerage collection system and plans to develop the site have been proposed.
+This piping feature has since been mitigated by City Hall by providing proper maintenance to the sewerage collection system, and plans to develop the site have been proposed.
 However, critics believe municipal authorities have neglected needed maintenance on the city's aging sewerage system, and have speculated that more dangerous piping features are likely to develop unless action is taken.

-3 years later the 2010 Guatemala City sinkhole arose.
+Three years later, the 2010 Guatemala City sinkhole arose.

 Demographics

-It is estimated that the population of Guatemala City proper is about 1 million, while its urban area is almost 3 million.
+It is estimated that the population of Guatemala City urban area is about 3 million.
 The growth of the city's population has been robust, abetted by the mass migration of Guatemalans from the rural hinterlands to the largest and most vibrant regional economy in Guatemala.
-The inhabitants of Guatemala City are incredibly diverse given the size of the city, with those of Spanish and Mestizo descent being the most numerous.
+Among inhabitants of Guatemala City, those of Spanish and Mestizo descent are the most numerous.
 Guatemala City also has sizable indigenous populations, divided among the 23 distinct Mayan groups present in Guatemala.
 The numerous Mayan languages are now spoken in certain quarters of Guatemala City, making the city a linguistically rich area.
 Foreigners and foreign immigrants comprise the final distinct group of Guatemala City inhabitants, representing a very small minority among the city's denizens.

 Due to mass migration from impoverished rural districts wracked with political instability, Guatemala City's population has exploded since the 1970s, severely straining the existing bureaucratic and physical infrastructure of the city.
 As a result, chronic traffic congestion, shortages of safe potable water in some areas of the city, and a sudden and prolonged surge in crime have become perennial problems.
 The infrastructure, although continuing to grow and improve in some areas, is lagging in relation to the increasing population of rural migrants, who tend to be poorer.